What types of organisations are eligible to host interns through this program?

 - Meaningful and structured project/activities that add value to the organisation and give interns the opportunity to understand the community work that you do and individual people you serve.

-- A project/activity that requires a minimum of 100 hours in order for the intern to meet their academic requirements.
+- A project/activity for each internship that requires a minimum of 100 hours in order for the intern to meet their academic requirements.

 - Regular supervision from a paid employee and opportunities for the intern to receive feedback on the work that they undertake.

-- A short evaluation on the intern’s performance and the program at the end of the internship period.
+- Completion of basic paperwork, including signing timesheets, a short mid-internship and end-of-internship evaluation on the intern’s performance, and a brief program survey at the end of the internship period.

 What level of supervision is required?